Professor Ard Berge, Professor Melissa MacAlpin,

 Department of Prelicensure Nursing

-Dr. Sara Thompson, Assistant Professor
+Dr. Corinne Ellis, Assistant Professor

-Department of Graduate Nursing
+Department Of Graduate Nursing

 Dr. Kathleen Fagan, Associate Professor